Homemade granola base

 A couple of notes:

-• If you have trouble finding millet, you can sub in uncooked quinoa or amaranth.
-I always have luck finding millet in the bulk sections of our our Whole Foods or any other health food store.
+• If you have trouble finding millet, check the bulk sections of Whole Foods or any health food store.

 • Be mindful that when the outsides start to brown, the thicker parts may still be a bit undercooked, but that the whole thing will continue to cook and crisp while it cools.
-Once you see browning on the edges, take it out of the oven and let it cool completely.
+Once you see significant browning on the edges, take it out of the oven and let it cool completely.
 If there are any undercooked spots, feel free to re-toast them in the oven or a toaster oven for a few minutes before eating.
 But DON’T toast any fruit that you may add.
+Toasted dried fruit = hard as a rock!

 Cashew and blueberry granola is so fast and easy to make at home.
 There’s also less sugar and preservatives than in store bought versions AND you can customize the nuts, berries, and other add-ins with whatever you like best! #meandthemoose #granola…